Thanda's own website: https://www.thandamusic.co.uk/

 Thanda Gumede founded Zulu Tradition and is their managing member.
 He is also the lead singer and songwriter of Ubunye, the Leeds-based, Zulu/British fusion jazz group.
 He is available for solo educational concerts and to lead choir performances when the Zulu Tradition and Ubunye schedules permit.

 Born and raised in the townships of KwaZulu Natal, near Durban in South Africa he first came to the UK as a bright-eyed teen with Mighty Zulu Nation, but soon formed the co-operative, fair-trade Zulu Tradition, which he now manages as well as performs with.
-He's sung and danced for the royals at Buckingham Palace, at the British Museum for the first International Nelson Mandela Day, at the South African High Commission and on several occasions for the British Red Cross.
+He's sung and danced for the royals at Buckingham Palace, at the British Museum for the first International Nelson Mandela Day, at the South African High Commission and on several occasions for the British Red Cross, including their Gala at Theatre Royal, Drury Lane produced by Angela Rippon.
 He has played concerts, events and festivals all over Great Britain as well as back home in his native South Africa.

-He has a full DBS check.
+Thanda has a full DBS check.